MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

     }
     ```

-Both of these options will produce the same ListView, as shown in the following screenshot.
-(The list view shows the string representation of each item, because we didn't define a data template in this exercise.)
+Both of these options will produce the same list view, as shown in the following screenshot.
+(The list view shows the string representation of each item, because a data template isn't defined for this exercise.)

 ![Screenshot displaying a simple list view with the ItemsSource property set.](images/listview-basic-code-example-final.png)